equalities and accesibility Plans

 Eliminating Discrimination:

-We work in partnership with parents and carers, students and the whole school community to prevent all forms of bullying and prejudiced based behaviour and you can read more about our approach to bullying and eliminating discrimination in our Anti-Bullying Policy, Equality Policy and Sex and Relationship Education Policy.
+We work in partnership with parents and carers, students and the whole school community to prevent all forms of bullying and prejudiced-based behaviour.
+More is available to read about our approach to bullying and eliminating discrimination in our Anti-Bullying Policy; Equality Policy; and Sex and Relationship Education Policy.

 • To reduce the number of incidents in which homophobic language is used.